node-xyz/node-xyz.github.io/_pages/getting.started.md

 module.exports = firstFind
 ```

-We really don't want to go too deep inside this code at the time, but you can get a general feeling about it that a `Path` object will eventually find a list of nodes that can response to a certain `servicePath` and calls the first one:
+We really don't want to go too deep inside this code at the time, but you can get a general feeling about it that a `Path` object will eventually find a list of nodes that can response to a certain `servicePath` (like `/mul`) and calls the first one:

 `transportClient.send(matches[0], node , userPayload, responseCallback)`

-whenever you call `someMs.call('foo' , ()=>{} )` in your code, somewhere along the path, this function will be called and it will find one destination node and invokes a transport client with it.
+whenever you call `someMs.call({servicePath:'foo'} , ()=>{} )` in your code, somewhere along the path, this function will be called and it will find one destination node and invokes a transport client with it.
 Transport client is the actual module that will make the HTTP/TCP call to destination node.

 > This structure, a function with parameters passed as array, with `next` and `done` callbacks is actually the **middleware** signature of XYZ.
 We'll learn soon about middleware in this tutorial.

-> Change your string ms to call an invalid service, say, `.call('blahblah', () => {})`.
+> Change your string ms to call an invalid service, say, `.call({servicePath: 'blahblah'}, () => {})`.
 Now look at the warning logs.
 Now look at the end of this plugin :
 `logger.warn("Sending a message to ${servicePath} from first find strategy failed (Local Response)")`
 Are you seeing what I am seeing too?